 Google has created this vast Google + network that now incorporates everything Google under one roof.
 A profile, business page, google maps, reviews and youtube are now all joined together seamlessly at the hip.
-It doesn't matter if you don't want to post to Google or don't think your audience is there.
-Bottom line, your business listing is there and that YOU NEED.
+It doesn’t matter if you don’t want to post to Google or don’t think your audience is there.
+Bottom line, your business listing is there and YOU NEED THAT.

 - Ensure that you claim your Google Plus Page and link it to your website.